-28 And do not be frightened in anything by those opposing you.
+28 And do not be frightened in anything by the ones opposing {you}.
 This is a sign to them of {their} destruction, but of your salvation-and this from God.

 28 Do not let the people who are against you make you afraid by anything {that they do or say}.
 When they see that you are not afraid of them, they will know that God will destroy them, but he will save you.
 All of this is from God.